Pallottine Renewal Center is pleased to present another Mind, Body & Spirit program!

 As a high school art teacher, Carol’s skills expanded further in a wider variety of media.
 Each day she taught a combination of clay, leather, technical drawing, sketching, photography, macrame, design, painting and more.
 Is it any surprise to learn that her most complex art involves the adventuresome results of mixed media?

-Carol has taught art in private schools, to homeschoolers and in non-profit art centers for more than 20 years.
+Carol has taught art in Catholic schools, to homeschoolers and in non-profit art centers for more than 20 years.
 Teaching is always a thrill for her.
 Students in her classes discover the ability within themselves to express ideas in a variety of media.
 Older students are challenged with more detailed projects, often combining media and styles.
 She loves to present materials and ideas to jump start the innate creativity within each student and guide each individual to achieve a personally satisfying result for their project.

 Syllabus Outline: